HafenCity press area

 (© HafenCity Hamburg GmbH) Start slideshow

-In the wake of 13 years of construction, HafenCity Hamburg GmbH can boast a positive interim balance as far as completion and quality are concerned.
-With its many shops, cafés and restaurants, the western section is already an urban space with nearly 2,000 residents and attracts a growing number of visitors.
-Nowadays some 9,000 people are at work in HafenCity as a whole, employed by more than 500 companies, including about 40 larger businesses with space requirements exceeding 1,000 sqm for up to 1,400 employees.
+After 13 years of construction, HafenCity Hamburg GmbH is well on schedule as far as completion and quality are concerned.
+With its many shops, cafés and restaurants, the western section is already an urban space with around 2,000 residents and attracts a growing number of visitors.
+Nowadays more than 10,000 people work in HafenCity as a whole, employed by more than 500 companies, including about 40 larger businesses with space requirements exceeding 1,000 sqm for up to 1,400 employees.

 1. Basic data